Is Your Job Description Chasing Away Top Talent?

 Requirements Are Absurd

 Job descriptions often ask for far more than what’s necessary.
 Instead of attracting the right people, the description reads more like you’re looking for a superhero to apply.
-This tends to come from hiring managers that don’t fully understand the job and just add a long list of requirements that make a business seem overly demanding and unpleasant.
+This tends to come from hiring managers who don’t fully understand the job and just add a long list of requirements that make a business seem overly demanding and unpleasant.

 Career Addict lists some of the most ridiculous job ads, such as a social media specialist position requiring at least 10 years of experience.
 At the time, social media was barely a decade old, meaning no one could meet that requirement.